 ABOUT AMERICAN RIVERS

-At American Rivers, we embrace and celebrate diversity, equity, and inclusion in all that we do.
-Rivers Connect Us is more than just our tagline.
-The beauty of rivers is that they connect all people and communities.
-We seek to build and embody this diversity in our organization and throughout the conservation field.
-The life experiences, knowledge, innovation, and talent that each individual brings to our work provides perspectives and competencies which are critical to our effectiveness in protecting wild rivers, restoring damaged rivers, and conserving clean water for people and nature.
+American Rivers centers the ongoing work of diversity, equity, inclusion, and justice in all that we do.
+The beauty of rivers is that they connect all people and communities, and we seek to build and embody this diversity in our organization and throughout the conservation field.
+The life experiences, knowledge, innovation, and talent that everyone brings to our work provides perspectives, experiences, and competencies which are critical to our effectiveness in protecting wild rivers, restoring damaged rivers, and conserving clean water for people and nature.

 - Work with the Central Valley team to develop and implement multi-benefit strategies for restoring Central Valley River floodplains at scale, prioritizing areas that improve nature access and reduce flood impacts for vulnerable communities.